-Chair: Professor Simon Gibbons
+Chair: Professor Simon Thomas

 The novel psychoactive substances committee was set up in response to the emergence of novel psychoactive substances (NPS) that have rapidly and significantly changed the drug scene.
 The committee aims to monitor the prevalence and harms of NPS and where appropriate provide advice on this to government.